0day1day/OSINT/TESTING-REFACTOR-REWRITE/VirusTotal/README.md

 - C2 Exploit events are associated with C2 indicators culled from the Behavioral section of the Virustotal report - VirusTotal detonated malware within a sandbox environment and collects UDP/TCP communications with IP/FQDN C2 assets.
 - CEF events are sent to an ArcSight CEF Smart Connector running on localhost - via a Python TCP syslog client

+#####Culled Attribute to ArcSight Mappings
+**Python Object - ArcSight Schema Field - Description**
+- analysis_date => EndTime => Date and Time malware sample was analized by VirusTotal
+- request_url => RequestUrl => Malicious RequestUrl String
+- ip_address => SourceAddress => Source IP Address of Malicious RequestUrl at Time www.malc0de.com collected the sample
+- c2_item => DestinationAddress => Destination IP Address for outbound C2 call back from the maleware as observered by VirusTotal when malware sample was detonated in their sandbox
+- asn => SourceHostName => Autonomous System Network number - aka the point of precense where the Exploit vector IP Address originated from
+- sha256_hash => DeviceCustomString1 => hash value from VirusTotal analysis of malware sample
+- sha1_hash => DeviceCustomString2 => hash value from VirusTotal analysis of malware sample
+- md5_hash => DeviceCustomString3 => hash value from VirusTotal analysis of malware sample
+- file_size => FileSize => file size in bytes
+- file_name => FileID => file name of the malware sample
+- file_type => FileType => file type of malware as determined by VirusTotal Analysis
+- av_rate => DeviceCustomString4 => AV detection rate from malware iterated against top 45 AV vendors with current AV signatures at VirusTotal
+- vt_link => RequestClientApplication => VirusTotal Request URL to VirusTotal Report
+**ArcSight Only CEF Mappings - Assignment - Description if Any**
+- Name => VirusTotal C2 => Only if C2 Attributes
+- Name => VirusTotal Exploit => Only if Exploit Attributes
+- DeviceProduct => VirusTotal
+- DeviceVendor => VirusTotal + Malc0de
+- DeviceEventClassID => C2 => Only if C2 Attributes
+- DeviceEventClassID => Exploit => Only if Exploit Attributes

 #####ArcSight Content Development
 - Data types that can be correlated against the VirusTotal data type - include any data types with IP/FQDN data focal points
 - Two Real Time Rules iterate and fire aginst the "VirusTotal Exploit" & "VirusTotal C2" events populating two Active Lists